thegetty/crom/README.md

 ## Hacking

-You can change the mapping by tweaking `build_tsv/vocab_reader.py` and rerunning it to build a new TSV input file.
+You can change the mapping by tweaking `utils/vocab_reader.py` and rerunning it to build a new TSV input file.
+See also the experimental code for loading completely different ontologies.